Menu

 Bringing Your Loved One’s Ashes to Disney World is a Terrible Idea

 We need to talk about death.
 I know.
-Not exactly the subject you want to discuss when thinking about the Most Magical Place On Earth.
+Not exactly the subject you want to discuss when thinking about “The Most Magical Place On Earth.”
 It’s the one mystery in life that you never want to solve.
-Each of us deals with it in our way based on our own beliefs.
-But bringing your loved one’s ashes to Disney World is a terrible idea.
+Each of us deals with it in our own way based on our own beliefs.
+But bringing and spreading your loved one’s ashes to Disney World is a terrible idea.

 If you’ve ever been about to get on a ride, and it shut down unexpectedly, there actually is a chance that someone dumped ashes, and now a clean-up crew has to come through and get rid of them.
 That’s right; the chances are that someone dumped some ashes on the ride, and it had to be shut down for cleanup.